Bruce David EisenVeteran Entertainment Attorney and Media Executive

 Recent Services

-Eisen’s services include structuring, drafting and negotiating technology agreements as well as film development agreements, content acquisition and distribution agreements, film finance agreements, and providing general legal/business affairs services for film, television, new media and other clients.
-Other recent activities include M&A legal work representing the seller of an entertainment company as well as the seller of a music library, each of which sold for seven figures.
+Eisen’s services include structuring, drafting and negotiating film and television development agreements, content acquisition and distribution agreements, film finance agreements, technology agreements, production legal services as well as providing general legal/business affairs services for film, television, new media, technology and other clients.
+Other recent activities include M&A legal work on multi-million dollar deals representing the seller of a music library, representing the Hollywood Film Awards in its sale to dick clark productions, and representing Shout!
+Factory and Ace Film HK Company Limited in their acquisition of Roger Corman’s library of films and television shows.

 DISH Network